crrdlx/crrdlx.github.io/README.md

 The app simply converts the current price of Grin into fiat various fiat currencies.
 * The web app can be found online at [http://br549.mywebcommunity.org/grin/](http://br549.mywebcommunity.org/grin/)
 * The Android app is available in the Google Play store at <a href="https://play.google.com/store/apps/details?id=com.grin.converter">https://play.google.com/store/apps/details?id=com.grin.converter</a>
 * This is a simple standalone app.
-But, it's also built into the "Satoshi Bitcoin Converter" which handles Grin, but has other cryptos too.
+But, it's also built into the "Satoshi Bitcoin Converter."
+The Satoshi app not only handles Grin, but has other cryptos too.
+See below.

 #### Satoshi Bitcoin Converter